Mutual Aid: Building Solidarity During this Crisis (and the Next)

 Check out the free Teaching Guide that goes with the book, and this free Study Guide created by Radical in Progress.

-Read this draft of a Spanish translation now and look forward to the book coming out in Spanish, Italian, Czech, and Thai in the coming months.
+Here’s a draft of a Spanish translation free, made by Study and Struggle for reading with people inside US prisons.
 Here is a translation of the Leadership Qualities chart from the book in Spanish, and here is a translation of the chart about Qualities of Mutual Aid Projects in Spanish.
 These were made by @multiversidadlibertaria.

 Watch the launch event video where I was in conversation with Whitney Hu, this conversation with Mariame Kaba and Ejeris Dixon, and this one with Mia Mingus.